 All students whose situations fit the parameters established by the call for applications are passed as "entitled" and are exempt from payment of university fees and contributions, provided they comply with the merit conditions set out in the call.

 The ranking drawn up to establish entitlement also selects the students who will be awarded scholarships.
-In practice, depending on the funds assigned by the Lombardy Region, the University calculates the number of students who will not only be exempted from fees and contributions but will also receive a scholarship, the amount of which is set annually depending on the financial situation of the student's family unit and whether he or she lives at home or in student accommodation.
+In practice, depending on the funds assigned by the Lombardy Region, the Ministry of Universities and Research, the University or other public or private Institutions, the University calculates the number of students who will not only be exempted from fees and contributions but will also receive a scholarship, the amount of which is set annually depending on the financial situation of the student's family unit and whether he or she lives at home or in student accommodation.

 Basically, the ranking consists, in this order, of students who:

 - are exempt from fees and contributions and also receive a scholarship;

 - are exempt from fees and contributions but do not receive a scholarship.

 Scholarship students will receive the first instalment (of half the cash amount of the scholarship) by 31 December of each year, with the balance payable by 30 June to students enrolled for years after the first year and by 30 September to students enrolled for the first year of a course, provided the student has achieved the number of ECTS-Credits specified in the call for applications by the date also established by the call.